soda480/progress1bar/README.md

 #### [example3](https://github.com/soda480/progress1bar/tree/master/examples/example3.py)

-Configure `ProgressBar` with a non-default ticker, and use regular expressions to determine the `total`, `count` and `alias` attributes:
+Configure `ProgressBar` with a non-default ticker, do not use color, and use regular expressions to determine the `total`, `count` and `alias` attributes:

 <details><summary>Code</summary>